manny-pi/Chess/README.md

-# Games
+# Games by manny-pi

 ## What is the Games repo?
-The Games repo is a collection of all the games I'll ever build
+Games is a collection of all my video-game-related side projects.
+At the moment all my games have been developed in PyGame using Python, but that will likely change (soon)!

 ## Why did you make the repo?
 Because I want to share with people.
 Code is for the world!
+And because I want to people to make useful changes to the games, so I can learn from their implementations, and evolve my own as well.

+Also, putting my projects on GitHub makes me feel like I'm part of a weird-cybernetic community.
+Its f* meta

-## What do you want to achieve?
+## What else can we expect you to include in this repo?
-Obviously, I want to improve my skills as a programmer, and sometimes its hard to find projects that are worthwhile.
-That's where games come in!
-You can never run out of ideas for games, and you can be certain that for every game, there's a nuance or subtlety that separates it from the others
+I'm not sure yet.
+I'm currently a Data Scientist and independent Machine Learning researcher (meaning I have no academic sponsorship for my work), so if I'm going to add anything to this repo - other than what's here already - it'll probably related to my research.

+But that's why I have you guys!
+Add as much stuff as you like.
+And I STRONGLY encourage you to use best-practices so anyone visiting can learn from your implementations.